 The Yuneec struggled with this set of tests, earning a 3 out of 10.
 This board can slow you down on a hill up to about 10% grade, but we wouldn't trust it on anything too much steeper or on very long hills.
 This board took about 58' to stop in our flat stop test, almost triple the distance of top performers like the Evolve.

-Rounding out the back of the pack were the Halo Board, Acton, and the Genesis, all deserving a 2 out of 10 for their subpar performances in this metric.
-The Acton did poorly in the flat stop test, taking about 58' to stop, with the Genesis doing a little better with a distance of 36'.
-The Halo Board did even worse than the Acton, taking over 60' to come to a complete stop.
-All of these boards did badly on controlling speed for a downhill descent, failing to slow you down on even the shallowest of inclines.
+Rounding out the back of the pack were the Halo Board and Blink S deserving a 2 out of 10 for their subpar performances in this metric.
+The Blink S did extremely poorly, taking over 50' to come to a complete stop in our test — less effective than dragging your feet.
+The Halo Board didn't fare any better, taking a comparable distance to stop.
+Both of these boards did very badly on controlling speed for a downhill descent, failing to slow you down on even the slightest of inclines.

 It can be difficult to narrow down the field of electric skateboards to the right product for you, as these items can be a significant investment and have a wide spread of capabilities and features.
 Hopefully, this review has helped you make the perfect selection and find a board that you will be happy with for years to come.